-- 6. Growing segmentation of the labour market resulting from the impact of various economic and institutional factors - 7.
-Lack of appropriate migration policy - 8.
-Growing importance of non-standard employment and lack of precise regulations in this area - 9.
-Growth of the grey zone amid deteriorating economic conditions - 10.
-Weakening of the position of employees on the labour market due to decline in real wages amid deterioration of the economic situation - 11.
-Lack of appropriate incentives resulting in a low employment rate among the group of disadvantaged persons with difficulties on the labour market - 12.
-Difficulties in reconciling family and professional life, resulting in low professional activity of women - 13.
-High labour costs
+- 1. Supply barrier on the labour market - Lack of flexibility on the labour market insufficient adjustment of employee qualifications and competences to the dynamically changing needs of the economy - 3.
+Weakness of organizational culture - 4.
+Lack of solutions taking into account cultural diversity of employees - 5.
+Underfunding of science and education - 1.
+Growing segmentation of the labour market resulting from the impact of various economic and institutional factors - 6.
+Lack of appropriate migration policy - 7.
+Growing importance of non-standard employment and lack of precise regulations in this area - 8.
+Growth of the grey zone amid deteriorating economic conditions - Weakening of the position of employees on the labour market due to decline in real wages amid deterioration of the economic situation - Lack of appropriate incentives resulting in a low employment rate among the group of disadvantaged persons with difficulties on the labour market

+11. Difficulties in reconciling family and professional life, resulting in low professional activity of women

+12. High labour costs